Niwa Nagahide: Military life

 In 1560, Nagahide also had military service during the Battle of Okehazama, but he wasn't a part of the main strike force.

-According to the Nobunaga Kōki, he served in the Battle of Inabayama 1567, He was part of Nobunaga's main division against Saitō Tatsuoki.
+According to the Nobunaga Kōki, he served in the Battle of Inabayama 1567, he was part of Nobunaga's main division against Saitō Tatsuoki.

-In 1568, During the Omi campaign, he contributed in the conquest of Battle of Kannonji castle and was a part of Nobunaga's personal formation.
+In 1568, during the Omi campaign, he contributed in the conquest of Battle of Kannonji castle and was a part of Nobunaga's personal formation.
 His participation made him favored by Nobunaga.

+He served in the Battle of Anegawa 1570 against the Azai-Asakura clan, and the Hongan-ji campaign from 1570–1580.

+In February 1571, Nagahide entered Sawayama Castle after Isono Kazumasa moved out, and since then he was active as a castle general with Kawajiri Hidetaka.
+In September 1571, after Nobunaga ordered for the Tendai Temple affiliated with Enryaku-ji at Mt.
+Hiei to be burned down, Nagahide and Hidetaka burned down Saimyōji temple.

-He also served in the Battle of Anegawa 1570 against Azai-Asakura clan, the Hongan-ji campaign 1570–1580, the Battle of Nagashino 1575 and the Battle of Tedorigawa 1577 under Shibata Katsuie against Uesugi Kenshin, also Nobunaga's Shikoku campaign.
+Nagahide also served in the Siege of Ichijodani Castle 1573, in the Battle of Nagashino 1575 against Takeda clan and the Battle of Tedorigawa 1577 under Shibata Katsuie against Uesugi Kenshin.

-When he wasn't in battle, he was aiding Nobunaga's conquests by taking care of political affairs and had responsibility for constructing the Azuchi Castle, which began in 1576 and completed in 1579.
+When he wasn't in battle, he was aiding Nobunaga's conquests by taking care of political affairs and had responsibility for constructing Azuchi Castle, which began in 1576 and was completed in 1579.
 One of the characters of his family name was said to have been granted for the Hashiba name for Hideyoshi.
 His participation made him favored by Nobunaga, among many of other deeds.
 The extent of Nobunaga's trust can be seen by the fact that Nagahide married Nobunaga's niece, while his son was Niwa Nagashige.
 These services let Nagahide rule over the fief of Obama Domain in Wakasa Province, and Sawayama Castle in Ōmi Province.

 In 1581, in a military parade held at Kyoto before the eyes of the Emperor as well as foreign missionaries, Nagahide was given the honor of leading the procession.
 In the same year, he fought in second Tensho Iga War against Iga inhabitants.

-In 1582, as Oda Nobutaka's second in command, Nagahide launched a campaign on Shikoku; but before he made any progress, Nobunaga died during an attack by Akechi Mitsuhide.
-Nagahide abandoned the campaign and turned back to joint Hashiba Hideyoshi avenge this by killing Mitsuhide at Battle of Yamazaki.
+In 1582, as Oda Nobutaka's second in command, Nagahide launched a campaign on Shikoku, but before he made any progress, Nobunaga died during an attack by Akechi Mitsuhide.
+Nagahide abandoned the campaign and turned back to join Hashiba Hideyoshi in avenging Nobunaga's death by killing Mitsuhide at the Battle of Yamazaki.
 Later, at the subsequent meeting in Kiyosu Castle where the future of the Oda clan was discussed, Nagahide supported Hideyoshi's position.

 In 1583, Nagahide assisted Hideyoshi at the Battle of Shizugatake and gained Echizen Province and Kaga Province to rule, worth over 1,230,000 koku.
 He thus became one of the most powerful retainers and daimyō.